varshayadav07/E-Commerce-Sales-Analysis-using-Excel-and-Power-BI/README.md

-# E-Commerce Sales Analysis using Excel and Power BI
+# E-Commerce-Sales-Dashboard-Using-Power-BI

 • Created interactive dashboard to track and analyze online sales data.

 • Used complex parameters to drill down in worksheet and customization using filters and slicers.

 • Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations, specializing in time series analysis, accurate sales forecasting.

 • Used different types of customized visualization (bar chart, pie chart, donut chart, clustered bar chart, scatter chart, line chart, area chart, map, slicers, etc.).